 The objective of this project is not solely the obtainment of an attractive and desirable contemporary object, but also to be able to establish a method of working laden with anthropological tones.
 The identity of each culture that has participated in the PET Lamp project is evident in each lamp.
 The freshness of the “Paja de Tetera” palm tree fiber and the coloured dyes used by the Eperara people belong to the festivals of the Pacific coast of the North of South America, while the thick woollen weaving of the Guambians lamps unequivocally comes from the cold, rainy climate of the Colombian Andes.
 In the case of Chimbarongo and Mapuche, the sobriety of the wicker and ñocha can be related to the austere and quiet personality of the people from central Chile.
 Regarding Ethiopia, the heavy and dense fibres used in the weaving of their baskets can be related to the harsh and rough countryside of Ethiopia.
 In the case of Japan the artistic and delicate treatment of bamboo in combination with plastic has achieved exquisite finishes and designs.

-Creating a constant demand for our products enables this project to become durable and that its social impact remains real.
+We aim to create a constant demand for our products.
+This enables the project to become durable and generate a real long-term social impact.

 We would like to establish a new method of creative design-always transparently- searching for alternatives of production and playing with the fusion of original artisanal and industrial techniques.